 Everyone smiled at me, the team teen jester.

 “That’s great, Tim.
 But I hope we’ll all enjoy my surprise entertainment,” as Debbie ushered in Tom & the Heartbreakers.
 They played all old style rock n roll so the adults could dance and reminisce.

 It was a great party.
 I stayed until it was so late, we needed to make a run to Tommy’s Burgers in Echo Park.
 The Wreck was full of drunken movie staff.
 I had to drive them all the way back to the Valley, so they could get their cars.
-The greasy food soaked up excess alcohol and nobody got arrested for DUI.
+The greasy food soaked up excess alcoho.
+Nobody got arrested for DUI.

 Back at the Canterbury, Alice was very business-like as she prepared for a performance that evening in Newport.
 Nicky had been pressed into service as the Bags’ temporary drummer.
 He refused to wear a bag over his head after difficulty breathing at our Oki Dog performance.

 “You aren’t going to start crying on us again?”
-Alice needled me, but also checking me for nervous breakdown.
+Alice needled me, but also checking me for signs of nervous breakdown.
 I hated to think I had reverted to my Ames persona.